sunnyvalechha/Devops-Prep/README.md

 * Migration resource to Terraform.
 How?

 ===========================================================================================
-# Monitoring with Grafana / Prometheus / Thanos
+# Monitoring with Grafana and Prometheus

 * What are challenges with Prometheus?